-\paragraph{Stitching trick} As described earlier, the bottleneck of methods such as \acro{EPLL,figueiredo,global-local} lies in the ``patch agreement step'', which is not practical even for small problem sizes.
+\paragraph{Stitching trick} As described earlier, the bottleneck of methods such as \cite{epll,figueiredo,global-local} lies in the ``patch agreement step'', which might not be practical even for small problem sizes.
 In this work we show that the projection operator onto the consensus constraint set boils down to a simple composition of the patch stitching and extraction operations.
-This not only avoids the computation and/or storage of large projection matrices, but is also very easy to implement, and generalizes to \emph{any arbitrary patch decomposition scheme (including irregular grids, patch sizes, etc.), on signals of any dimension}.
+This not only avoids the computation and/or storage of projection matrices, but is also very easy to implement, and generalizes to any arbitrary patch decomposition scheme including irregular grids, different patch sizes, etc., on signals of any dimension.

-\paragraph{Global constraints} As mentioned in the Introduction, the \paco constraint guarantees a one-to-one correspondence between patch space (sometimes called ``local'' space) and global signal space; this allows formulations where arbitrary constraints are imposed on the global signal rather than on the patches.
+\paragraph{Global constraints} As mentioned above, the \paco constraint guarantees a one-to-one correspondence between patch space (sometimes called ``local'' space) and global signal space; this allows formulations where arbitrary constraints are imposed on the global signal rather than on the patches.